 Perhaps it’s because large areas of the city are inundated by flood waters often enough that we don’t forget hardship or how important it is to help one another.

 Perhaps it’s the many examples of generosity and dedication we see around us like Little Haven’s Palliative Care Team providing endless caring support for the terminally ill and their families, Pastor August Fricke’s Gympie-Laga Project of 1999 that provided help and hope in East Timor, or Linda Shum’s Chinese Orphans Assistance Team (COAT) who have set up a series of homes to give love and care to unwanted and disabled children in China.

 Perhaps it’s the tireless work of our service clubs and community groups who come together each year to stage the Gympie Music Muster, an event that draws thousands of campers and music lovers to the Amamoor Forest and generates profits that are all distributed back into the community …. or our world-class ‘Heart of Gold’ Film Festival, providing an uplifting experience with its focus on films that inspire, entertain and enrich the soul.

-When Gympie girl, Amy Coates decided to volunteer her nursing and midwifery skills to help Sierra Leone in 2009, she created a series of circumstances that led to a lasting connection between Gympie and the people of Yiben.
+When Gympie girl, Amy Coates decided to volunteer her nursing and midwifery skills to help Sierra Leone in 2009, she created a series of circumstances that led to a lasting connection between a group of Gympie friends and the people of Yiben.

 Amy’s heart for Salone took her back in 2011 to focus on Women’s Health and Wellness as part of the community obligation of a British Mining Company.
 Her mum Jude, a Gympie teacher, visited her for the second time and spent a week in Yiben helping in the little school.
-Her response to the needs of the village, and the ongoing support of Gympie friends and family, has resulted in the establishment of SET4LIFE Australia.
+Her response to the needs of the village, and the support of Gympie friends, resulted in the establishment of SET4LIFE Australia.